 - Please can everyone who handed in prints for the colour print competition this week also email JPEG copies of the same images to George Todd (email address on the front of the syllabus).
 The images should be resized to 1600 pixels on the longest side.
 These new images will help us in the second 4-way competition in Kirkcaldy on 19th November 2018.

 - Please note there will be no more meetings at Fisherrow until 15th November 2018.
-On 1st November we will be travelling to Beeslack Peniuick Camera Club to take part in the 4-way inter-club competition, and on 8th November those with tickets will be travelling to Pencuik North Church Hall for an evening with Andy Rouse.
+On 1st November we will be travelling to Beeslack Penicuik Camera Club to take part in the 4-way inter-club competition, and on 8th November those with tickets will be travelling to Penicuik North Church Hall for an evening with Andy Rouse.
 I will email directions separately.

 - It is also time to arrange the Christmas Social Evening on 20th December 2018.
 We usually have a Christmas dinner at the Ravelston House Hotel in Musselburgh.
 Click here to see their Christmas menu.
 There is a sign-up sheet on the notice board at Fisherrow.
 If you would like to join us, and are willing to pay a £10 deposit, please contact the club secretary Steve Williams, whose email address you will find on the front of the syllabus.